swaneekazoo/rgu-cm4105-honours/documentation/log.md

 ## 18/04/2022
 Labelled dataset (2nd run), including partially visible and out-of-focus cells, followed by 2nd run of training.
 Moved one image each from the validation and test sets to the training set for a 70/30 train/test split, followed by 3rd run of training.

+## 19/04/2022
+4th run of training (increased epochs to 50), with improved results (based on metrics).
+Updated Jupyter notebook to include script to sum counts for all patches (for each image in the test set).

+## 20/04/2022
+Created spreadsheet to capture model counts vs ground truth counts and determine error (absolute & percentage).
+Discovered discrepancy between counting performance & metrics (model counts are 2-3x ground truth).
+30-minute remote meeting on poster deliverable and report:

+- Increasing the training data increased performance (so more labelled data would be good)
+- Increasing the labels increased performance (but also increased false positives?)
+- Increasing the training time (number of steps?) improved performance (in terms of mAP and count?)
+- The problem might not be in missed detection, but rather in false positives
+- Does better mAP correlate with better cell count?
+- An alternative analysis might calculate error for each patch and then average across the image
+- Emphasise the fact that since a base YOLO model would be unsuitable, it was retrained 4 times, showing a development process
+- The dataset is not perfect - only 1 expert annotator
+- Mention the selection of YOLOv5 model in Design - speed?
+Portability?

+Submitted.